asyncapi/website/CONTRIBUTING.md

 To streamline project management and facilitate onboarding, the maintainer's set up in the project includes two roles: `triager` and `committer`.

 There are also two separate areas of responsibility: docs and code.
 There can be a committer responsible for code only, and there can also be a triager responsible for docs only.
-There can also be a maintainer that holds all roles and participages in different areas.
+There can also be a maintainer that holds all roles and participates in different areas.

 We recognize that because of the size of the project and its complexity, areas of responsibility can also get more granular.
-For example, there can be a committer responsible for docs but only community docs or a committeer responsible only for project design.
+For example, there can be a committer responsible for docs but only community docs or a committer responsible only for project design.
 These exceptions are assessed and approved by project maintainers.

 ### Triager